CSSS/wall_e/Software Engineering and Process Document.md

  * Make sure the following items are installed.
    * Python 3.5.5
    * All packages in requirements.txt (IntelliJ will prompt to install these)
    * A Redis server on the local computer with key expiry event notifications enabled.
-This requires the line “notify-keyspace-events "Ex"” to be present in /etc/redis/redis.conf.
+This requires the line `notify-keyspace-events "Ex"` to be present in `/etc/redis/redis.conf`.
  * Run the bot from IntelliJ IDEA which will attach the Python debugger and display the output for you if you select the Debug option.

 #### Local Testing Inside Of A Container

  * Use of IntelliJ IDEA Ultimate Edition with Python and Docker plugins is recommended.
  * Use the environment variable values for local testing specified above.
 They can be entered into the Edit Configurations page under the Run menu in the Docker Deployment section’s Container tab.
  * Since the container will need to access a Redis server running outside of it on the local machine, you will need to specify the Host Network Mode for Docker.
-On the aforementioned page select as the JSON file container_settings.json.
-This is the equivalent of adding the required “--net=host” flag to the command line.
+On the aforementioned page select as the JSON file `container_settings.json`.
+This is the equivalent of adding the required `--net=host` flag to the command line.
  * Make sure a Redis server on the local computer with key expiry event notifications enabled is installed.
-This requires the line “notify-keyspace-events "Ex"” to be present in /etc/redis/redis.conf.
+This requires the line `notify-keyspace-events "Ex"` to be present in `/etc/redis/redis.conf`.
  * Run the bot in a container from IntelliJ IDEA making sure to choose the Docker Deployment configuration.

 ### The Role Of Redis In The RemindMe Command